alexandergknoll/alexandergknoll.github.io/_posts/2025-09-13-omarchy-external-usb.md

 ## Introduction

 Over the past week or so, I've been test driving [Omarchy](https://omarchy.org/) as my primary OS.
 Omarchy is an opinionated Arch Linux distribution that ships with the modern tiling window manager [Hyprland](https://hypr.land/), something I had been interested in trying for some time.
 I wanted to install Omarchy to an external USB drive so that I could fall back to my existing Arch Linux installation on my internal drive if I ran into any issues.
 The installation process seemed to complete successfully, however I encountered boot failures that prevented the system from starting properly.

 This post describes the problem in more detail and provides step-by-step instructions to resolve the issue.

-## The Problem: Failed Root Mount on Boot
+## The problem: failed root mount on boot

 After successfully installing Omarchy 2.0 to an external USB device, I encountered the following error during boot: